 - Audio recordings and text-to-speech assistance - for visually impaired or dyslexic employees.

 - 1:1 devices - for those with mobility impairments.

-- Video recording - to restructure lessons and make it more understandable for behavioral or attention issues.
+- Video recording - to restructure lessons and make them more understandable for behavioral or attention issues.

 The list continues...

 The digital curriculum incorporates online learning materials, including pre-made software for purposes like classroom/work management, automatic tracking, and else, empowering employers, so they can save time and help learners in individualized learning.

 You will find an abundance of learning management systems (LMS) loaded with ready-made presentations, interactive lessons, pre-made lesson plans, automatic assessments, printable worksheets, and a whole lot more.
 That’s why the popularity of digital curriculums is exceptionally growing across industries and technical institutions.

 Having an online curriculum helps employees to opt to expand their core competencies and pursue skills that could enhance their performance on the job or open up new opportunities for them at their company.
 In large organizations, courses are pre-built and aligned with the latest certification standards, which makes it easier for learners to choose what, and most importantly, when to access a course from a given comprehensive curriculum.